 Michael David Lukas

 Michael David Lukas has been a Fulbright Scholar in Turkey, a night-shift proofreader in Tel Aviv, and a waiter at the Bread Loaf Writers’ Conference in Vermont.
 Translated into more than a dozen languages, his first novel The Oracle of Stamboul was a finalist for the California Book Award, the NCIBA Book of the Year Award, and the Harold U. Ribalow Prize.
 His second novel, The Last Watchman of Old Cairo, was published recently by Spiegel & Grau.
 A graduate of Brown University and the University of Maryland, he is a recipient of scholarships from the National Endowment for the Arts, Montalvo Arts Center, New York State Summer Writers’ Institute, Squaw Valley Community of Writers, and Elizabeth George Foundation.
 His writing has appeared in The New York Times, Wall Street Journal, Slate, National Geographic Traveler, and Georgia Review.
-He has taught at University of San Francisco, University of the Pacific, and 826 Valencia.
+He has taught at the University of San Francisco, the University of the Pacific, and 826 Valencia.